sannimichaelse/salcoin/README.md

 ## SALCOIN API

-A simple cryptocurrency wallet that allows users to create different wallets, bitcoin, ethereum and transfer coins using a unqiue address
+A simple cryptocurrency system that allows users to create different wallets, bitcoin, ethereum and transfer coins using a unqiue address

 ---